openstack/skyline-console/docs/en/test/3-3-E2E-detail-operation.md

   - Parameter `urlTab`, the tab attribute in the route
     - If set, it will verify whether the tab attribute in the route is as expected after switching the label
   - Parameter `waitTime`, the waiting time after switching labels
-  - Take viewing network details `test/e2e/integration/pages/network/network.spec.js` as an example
+  - Take viewing network details as an example: `test/e2e/integration/pages/network/network.spec.js`
     1. Search
     2. Verify that the first row of the form contains the specified name
     3. Enter the details page